-To estimate the information content of the neural responses, we followed the strategy of Refs [4, 27].
-The information content of the 'words' generated by the neuron is always less than the total size of the neural vocabulary because there is some randomness or noise in the association of words with sensory stimuli.
-To quantify this noise we choose a five second segment of the stimulus, and then repeat this stimulus 100 times.
-At each moment 0 < t < 5 s in the cycle of the repeated stimulus, we look across the one hundred trials to sample the different possible responses to the same input, and with the same mathematical methods as before, we use these samples to estimate the 'noise entropy' $S_n(T, \tau | t)$ in this 'slice' of responses.
-The information which the responses carry about the stimulus then is given by $I(T, \tau) = S(T, \tau) - \langle S_n(T, \tau | T) \rangle_t$ , where $\langle \cdots \rangle_t$ denotes an average over time t, which implicitly is an average over stimuli.
-It is convenient to express this as an information rate $R{info}(T, \tau) = I(T, \tau)/T$ , and this is what we show in Fig 4d, with T = 25 ms, chosen to reflect the time scale of behavioral decisions [14].
+samples to estimate the 'noise entropy' $S_n(T,\tau \mid t)$ in this 'slice' of responses.
+The information which the responses carry about the stimulus then is given by $I(T,\tau) = S(T,\tau) - \langle S_n(T,\tau \mid T) \rangle_t$, where $\langle \ldots \rangle_t$ denotes an average over time t, which implicitly is an average over stimuli.
+It is convenient to express this as an information rate R{info} $(T,\tau) = I(T,\tau)/T$, and this is what we show in Figure 4D, with T = 25 ms, chosen to reflect the time scale of behavioral decisions [15].

-The striking feature of Fig 4d is the growth of information rate with time resolution.
+The striking feature of Figure 4D is the growth of information rate with time resolution.
 We emphasize that this measurement is made under conditions comparable to those which the fly encounters in nature-outdoors, in natural light, moving along trajectories with statistics similar to those observed in free flight.
 Thus under these conditions, we conclude that the fly's visual system carries information about motion in the timing of spikes down to sub-millisecond resolution.
-Quantitatively, information rates double as we increase our time resolution from $\tau = 25 \text{ ms}$ to $\tau = 0.2 \text{ ms}$ , and the final ~ 30% of this increase occurs between $\tau = 2 \text{ ms}$ and $\tau = 0.2 \text{ ms}$ .
-In the behaviorally relevant time windows [14], this 30% extra information corresponds to almost a full bit from this one cell, which would provide the fly with the ability to distinguish reliably among twice as many different motion trajectories.
+Quantitatively, information rates double as we increase our time resolution from $\tau = 25$ ms to below a millisecond, and the final ~30% of this increase occurs between $\tau = 2$ ms and $\tau \leq 0.5$ ms. In the behaviorally relevant time windows [15], this 30% extra information corresponds to almost a full bit from this one cell, which would provide the fly with the ability to distinguish reliably among twice as many different motion trajectories.

-D. What do the words mean?
+What do the words mean?

 The information rate tells us how much we can learn about the sensory inputs by examining the neural response, but it doesn't tell us what we learn.
-In particular, we would like to make explicit the nature of the extra information that emerges as we increase our time resolution from $\tau = 2 \,\mathrm{ms}$ to $\tau = 0.2 \,\mathrm{ms}$ .
-To do this, we look at particular "words" in a segment of the neural response, as shown in Fig. 5, and then examine the motion trajectories that corresponded to these words [29].
-For simplicity, we consider all responses that had two spikes in successive 2 ms bins, that is the pattern 11 when seen at $\tau = 2 \,\mathrm{ms}$ resolution.
-When we improve our time resolution to $\tau = 0.2 \,\mathrm{ms}$ , some of these responses turn out to be of the form 1000000000000000001, while at the other extreme some of the responses have the two spikes essentially as close as possible given the refractory period, 000010000000100000.
+In particular, we would like to make explicit the nature of the extra information that emerges as we increase our time resolution from $\tau = 2$ ms to $\tau < 1$ ms. In other words, we should look at what additional features of the stimulus are encoded by finer spike timing.
+In the following we will present examples to highlight some of these features.
+We look at particular "words" in a segment of the neural response, as shown in Figure 5, and then examine the motion trajectories that corresponded to these words [32].
+For simplicity, we consider all responses that had two spikes in successive 2 ms bins, that is the binary pattern 11 when seen at $\tau = 2$ ms resolution.
+When we improve our time resolution to $\tau = 0.2$ ms, some of these responses turn out to be of the form 1000000000000000001, while at the other extreme some of the responses have the two spikes essentially as close as possible given the refractory period, 0000010000000100000.
 Remarkably, as we sweep through these subtly different patterns-which all have the same average spike arrival time but different interspike intervals-the average velocity trajectory changes form qualitatively, from a smooth "on" (negative to positive velocity) transition, to a prolonged period of positive velocity, to a more complex waveform with off and on transitions in succession.
 Examining more closely the distribution of waveforms conditional on the different responses, we conclude that these differences among mean waveforms are in fact discriminable.
 Thus, variations in interspike interval on the millisecond or sub-millisecond scale represent significantly different stimulus trajectories.